paulosborne/event/README.md

 ### Object Callbacks

-There may be a situation where you would like to trigger callbacks from within a class/object.
+There may be a situation where you would like to trigger callbacks from within a class/object without registering a listener.

 For example, in an MVC application you may wish to trigger a callback every time a controller is resolved.
 This can be done by creating a method that matches the event name.